aaakpinar/NCE/evpn-mh/evpn-mh.md

 One of the many advantages of EVPN is its built-in multi-homing (MH) capability, which is standards-based and defined by RFCs 7432, 8365.

-This tutorial will show the configuration items of L2 multi-homing provided by multiple PEs in an EVPN-based SR Linux fabric.
+This tutorial will learn how to configure an L2 multi-homed CE connected to multiple PEs in an EVPN-based SR Linux fabric.

-EVPN provides multi-homing with the Ethernet Segments (ES), which may be a new concept to some of the readers.
+EVPN provides multi-homing with the Ethernet Segments (ES), which may be a new concept to some readers.
 Therefore, the terminology will also be discussed in the following chapters.

-The lab comprises a spine, 3 leaf(PEs) routers, and two Alpine Linux hosts(CEs).
-A multi-homed CE is connected to leaf1, while another CE is connected to leaf3 for testing purposes.
+The lab comprises a spine, three leaf(PEs) routers, and two Alpine Linux hosts(CEs).
+A multi-homed CE is connected to leaf1, while another is linked to leaf3 for testing purposes.

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:0,&quot;zoom&quot;:2,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://github.com/aaakpinar/NCE/blob/evpn-mh/evpn-mh/evpn-mh-fabric.svg&quot;}"></div>